 1) The United States don't want the island of Cuba.

-3) The United States suggest an armistice (in Cuba) until October 1st (1898).
+2) The United States want an immediate peace (in Cuba).3) The United States suggest an armistice (in Cuba) until October 1st (1898).

 In the letter of December 24, (1897), addressed to General Miles by Undersecretary of War (Breackseason) it read: "The probable season for our campaign will be next October."
 One may draw his own conclusion from that curious coincidence.